rbeepyata-epam/wikipedia-autotests/README.md

     # Test data and resources:
             # src\test\java\resources

-# To run the tests (chrome is the default browser, as specified in the config.properties)
+# Run tests

     mvn clean install
+    # chrome is the default browser, as specified in the config.properties

+    mvn clean install -Dbrowser=chrome
-# To run the tests in a specific browser
+    # run the tests in chrome

-mvn clean install -Dbrowser=chrome mvn clean install -Dbrowser=firefox
+    mvn clean install -Dbrowser=firefox
+    # run the tests in firefox